coxem14/Whats-So-Funny-Humor-Text-Classifier/README.md

 ## EDA

-### Initial Inspection
+### Initial Inspection of Dataset

-Brief summary of what dataset looked like, steps taken to clean, and final dataset I moved forward with

 After loading the dataset into Jupyter Notebook using Pandas, I started my analysis by inspecting the data to ensure they were as expected.
-Below is an example of the first 7 rows of the dataframe.

 <p align = 'center'>
     <img src = 'https://github.com/coxem14/Capstone-2/blob/main/images/texts_df_head.png'>